apollographql/rover/ARCHITECTURE.md

 In this file, the `pub struct Hello` struct declaration is where we define the arguments and options available for our `Hello` command.

-In its current state, this file would not be compiled, as the module is not included in the parent module.
+In its current state, this file would not be compiled, because the module is not included in the parent module.

-To fix this, we will include the newly created `hello` module in `src/command/graph/mod.rs`:
+To fix this, we can include the newly created `hello` module in `src/command/graph/mod.rs`:

 ```rust
 mod hello;